UffizziCloud/about_uffizzi/README.md

 Uffizzi SaaS offering is in Open Beta as of 10-18-21

-We are preparing to open source Uffizzi following an open core model o/a Dec 2021.
+We are preparing to open source Uffizzi following an open core model o/a Dec 2021 - follow this repo for updates and opportunities to contribute https://github.com/UffizziCloud/uffizzi_app

 This repository contains basic information about [Uffizzi](https://uffizzi.com).